markdom/specification/1.0/markdom.md

 ##### Values {#api-common-values}

 The Markdom APIs use parameters and return values that represent values of simple type.
 Specifically for boolean values, numbers, Unicode character sequences and URI references.
-Such types are hereafter noted as `Boolean`, `Integer` and `Uri` respectively.
+Such types are hereafter noted as `Boolean`, `Integer`, `String` and `Uri` respectively.

 This should usually be implemented with the corresponding primitive or value types.